-J. G. Fish will speak in Ebbitt Half, N. Y., during March; in Boston the last two Sundays in April; in Lowell, Mass, during May and June.
+J. G. Fish will speak in Ebbitt Hall, N. Y., during March: in Boston the last two Sundays in April; in Lowell, Mass. during May and June.
 Address as above.

-C. Augusta Fitch, trance speaker, box 1835, Chicago, IH.
+C. Augusta Fitch, trance speaker, box 1835, Chicago, III.
 Dr. Wm.
-Fitzgibbon, the well known Central American traveler and lecturer on the "Lost Races, Ruins and Antiquities" of that country, will answer calls to lecture through Pennsylvania and the Western and Southwestern States on the science of Human Electricity, as connected with the Physical Manifestations of the Spiritual Philosophy, and will illustrate his lectures through the mediumship of Miss Ella Vanwie and others.
-Address, for the present at Wilmington,
+Fitzgibbon, the well known Central American traveler and lecturer on the "Lost Rices, Ruins and Antiquities" of that country, will answer calls to lecture through Pennsylvania and the Western and Southwestern States on the science of Human Electricity, as connected with the Physical Manifestations of the Spiritual Philosophy, and will illustrate his lectures through the mediumship of Miss Ella Vanwie and others.
+Address, for the present at Wilmington, affrit control, upon diseases and their causes, and other subects.
+Address Dr. J. Gallion, Healing Institute, Keokuk,

-S. J. Finney's post office address is Ann Arbor, Mich.
+8. J. Finney's post office address is Ann Arbor, Mich.
 Miss Eliza Howe Fuller, trance speaker, will answer calls to lecture Sundays and week evenings.
 Apply as early as convenient.
 Address, LaGrange, Me.
+Mrs. Dr. D. A. Gallion will answer calls to lecture, under